Koi-foo/pcmanfm-qt-context-menu/README.md

 We would be grateful for any suggestions for improvements or new items.

 ## Changelog
+* New version v1.2 Release
-* New version v1.1 Release
+* New version v1.1

 ## Preview